doersino/earthacrosstime/README.md

 *Pro tip:* If you want to host multiple instances of this bot, you don't need multiple copies of the code – multiple config files suffice: simply run `python3 earthacrosstime.py one-of-your-config-files.ini`.

-*Uber pro tip:* Run `python3 earthacrosstime.py -h` to learn about some secret CLI options!
+*Uber pro tip:* Run `python3 earthacrosstime.py --help` to learn about some secret CLI options!

 ## License